Clip path

 Languages: Mandarin, Cantonese

-1. Fixed-term contract - This type of employment contract lasts only for a specific period.
+1. Definite contract: Lasts only for a specific period.

-2. Non-fixed term contract - This type of employment contract does not have any definite expiration period.
+2. Indefinite term contract: Does not have any definite expiration period.

 Title Explanation

-• For any non-work-related injury or sickness, an employee can take leave of 3 months (if the employee’s cumulative work experience is less than 10 years) to 12 months, depending upon his period of employment.
+For any non-work-related injury or sickness, an employee can take leave of 3 months (if the employee’s cumulative work experience is less than 10 years) to 12 months, depending upon the employee's period of employment.

-• They can extend the leaves for 15-30 days in case of medical complications.
+They can extend the leave for 15–30 days in case of medical complications.

-• Employees need to pay a minimum of 15 years of contribution to receive retirement benefits in China.
-The final amount depends upon the local regulations.
+Employees need to pay a minimum of 15 years of contributions to receive retirement benefits in China.
+The final amount depends on local regulations.

 Medical Care Benefits Employees are entitled to get reimbursed by the employer under individual medical accounts for ordinary clinical expenses and pooled public medical funds for critical illness.

-Statutory Holidays There are 7 public holidays in China:
+Statutory Holidays in China There are 7 public holidays in China:

 • New Year’s Day